svnm/css-skeleton/example/README.md

 ## example

-an example of using bootstrap, react, webpack and css modules...
+an example of using skeleton, react, webpack and css modules...

 ## Dependencies